-The 16 best South Korean films you can stream in Australia
+The best South Korean films to stream in Australia

 South Korean films have become incredibly popular thanks to streaming platforms.
 Care to jump on the bandwagon?
 We have the ultimate list of titles currently available Down Under.

 It's slim pickings for those looking for something different from the US.
-However, if you expand your horizons you'll notice that flicks coming from South Korea have gained tons of attention in the past couple of decades, and for good reason.
-Experimental and entertaining at the same time, these films aren't afraid to push the boundaries of their genre.
-Plus, from romantic comedies to action-packed thrillers to sci-fi masterpieces, Korean cinema offers something for everyone.
+However, if you expand your horizons, you'll notice that flicks coming from South Korea have gained a lot of attention in the past couple of decades, and for good reason.
+Experimental and entertaining, these films aren't afraid to push the boundaries of their genre.
+From romantic comedies and action-packed thrillers to sci-fi masterpieces, Korean cinema offers something for everyone.

-If you're completely unfamiliar with Korean cinema, this is the perfect place to start.
+If you're completely unfamiliar with Korean cinema, this is also a great place to start.
 Snowpiercer is an English-language South Korean-Czech production, directed by Bong Joon-ho and starring Chris Evans.

 When a failed global-warming experiment kills off most life on the planet, the survivors inhabit a train that travels around the globe via a perpetual-motion engine.
 Once the lower-class passengers revolt against the elite, prepare for a tense fight for survival.